-Surfbreak Protection Society (SPS) wishes to congratulate you on the release of the draft for the second generation Regional Policy Statement (the draft).
-We thank you for the opportunity to provide feedback on the draft and we hope you find our comments useful.
+Surfbreak Protection Society (SPS) wishes to thank you for the opportunity to provide feedback on the discussion document and we hope you find our comments useful.

 SPS is dedicated to the conservation of the "treasures" of the New Zealand Surfing Community - our surfbreaks - through the preservation of their natural characteristics, water quality, marine eco systems and low impact access for all.
 We strive to be Aotearoa's Kaitiaki "Guardians - Trustees" of our surfbreaks and the natural environments that complement them.
 Since its establishment in 2006, SPS has successfully been involved with incorporating surf break protection into policy prepared under the Resource Management Act 1991 (RMA).
 SPS was a successful submitter on the New Zealand Coastal Policy Statement 2010 (NZCPS) containing national direction on surf break protection.